In my yoga class,

 Walk around the block instead of running around a track?

 Ski the beginner’s trail and never get to the bottom without falling?

 Hold onto the wall for balance in a one-legged yoga pose?

-No matter how long you keep those “training wheels”,
+No matter what activity you choose or how long you need “training wheels”,

 hear the voice of praise, even if it is just your own!